Valley Township, Chester County, Pennsylvania

 Valley Township is a township in Chester County, Pennsylvania, United States.
 The population was 6,794 at the 2010 census.

 History

 County Bridge No. 101, Hopewell Farm, and Passtown Elementary School are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 6.0 sqmi, of which 0.17% is water.
+According to the U.S. Census Bureau, the township has a total area of 6.0 sqmi, of which 0.17% is water.
 The township partially surrounds the adjacent city of Coatesville on the northern and western sides.
+It contains the census-designated place of Hayti and Westwood.

 Demographics

 At the 2010 census, the township was 64.3% non-Hispanic White, 23.8% Black or African American, 0.2% Native American, 1.5% Asian, and 3.8% were two or more races.
 7.5% of the population were of Hispanic or Latino ancestry.